Santroller/Santroller/wiring_guides/usb.md

 4. Hook up D+ (Green) to a unused digital pin.
 5. Hook up D- (White) to the digital pin directly after D+.
 For example, you can hook up D+ to GP2 and D- to GP3.

-Now that you have wired your adapter, go [configure it](https://santroller.tangentmc.net/tool/using.html).
+Now that you have USB Inputs wired, you can [configure them](https://santroller.tangentmc.net/tool/using.html).